jcantosz/update-teams/README.md

 ## Notes

 - does not do nested teams
-- does not sync users from nested teams in Azure AD
+- does not create that repos/users
-- does not create/validate teams/repos/users created/exist
+- does not validate repos/users